velodrome-finance/contracts/SPECIFICATION.md

 escrowed tokens, which decays linearly over time.
 Tokens can be locked for a maximum of four years. veVELO NFT vote weights can be used to vote for pools, which in turn determines the proportion of weekly emissions that go to each pool.
 VotingEscrow's clock mode is timestamps (see EIP-6372).
+Metadata updates (EIP-4906) are also supported.

 There are three states that veVELO NFTs can be in: `NORMAL`, `LOCKED`, `MANAGED`.
 `NORMAL` NFTs are the NFTs that users are familiar with. `Managed` NFTs are a new